 I love kettlebell sport, I love watching it, I know the people that compete are absolute beasts, they lift those heavy bells hundreds of times within a period of 10 minutes, and even more impressive is that they don’t put the weights down during that time!
 Kettlebell sport is almost like the CrossFit Games, I said ‘almost’, the specifics of that are enough for another article.
 I bet you though, one of these days we’ll see a 10-minute long cycle in the games, mark my words.

-I admit, I’m a little scared and unsure whether I can compete or even have a chance, I also don’t know the answer to the many questions I have about kettlebell sport, so I sat down with a 3 times world champion and asked all the questions I could think any newbie would have.
-Some of them are related to ranking, categories, competitions, cost, coaching, rules and more.
+I admit that I’m a little scared and unsure whether I can compete or even have a chance, I also don’t know the answer to the many questions I have about kettlebell sport, so I sat down with a 3 times world champion and asked all the questions I could think any newbie would have.
+Some of them are related to ranking, categories, competitions, cost, coaching, rules, and more.

 How many ranks are there in kettlebell sport?

 What are the ranks in kettlebell sport?

 Rank 3, Rank 2, Rank 1, CMS (Candidate Master of Sport), MS (Master of Sport), and MSIC (Master of Sport International Class).

 8kg Rank 3, 12 kg Rank 2, 16 kg Rank 1, 20 kg Rank CMS, 24 kg Rank MS and 24 kg MSIC.

 24 kg 3, 2, 1; 28 kg CMS, 32 kg MS + MSIC

 - Kettlebell Weight